 Here is the second sheet: Download Sample Excel Sheet Calculating Inventory Holding Costs On Finished Goods

 The above video explains the two costs of inventory - holding costs and lost sales.
-It is taken from the post: The Bell Curve of Inventory Management: Finding the Middle Ground
+It is from The Bell Curve of Inventory Management: Finding the Middle Ground.

 To read about holding costs in Just In Time inventories, please refer to What Are the Costs to Hold Inventory in Just In Time - JIT?